 We have a specialist Adoption and Special Guardianship Support Team in Aspire and operate a daily duty service within office hours.
 The team manager of the team acts as the Adoption Support Services Adviser (ASSA) to coordinate services to all of those whose lives have been touched by adoption.
 This includes adopters, children and young people who have been adopted, adopted adults, and birth relatives of those who have been adopted.

 Support to birth relatives whose family members were adopted.

-On behalf of the three local authorities, Aspire manages all of the indirect exchanges of information (letterbox) between adoptive families and birth relatives and some direct contact arrangements, including those set up before July 2017.
+On behalf of both local authorities, Aspire manages all of the indirect exchanges of information (letterbox) between adoptive families and birth relatives and some direct contact arrangements, including those set up before July 2017.

 For more information, please download our brochure